 The EPE-group research activities span all facets of Electromechanics and Power Electronics, in particular advanced mechatronics systems with magnetically levitated linear and planar actuators, multi-level power converters and high-precision power amplifiers.
 The EPE group has a state-of-the-art 650m2 laboratory with multiphysical measurements (electrical, magnetic, and thermal):

-We are looking for candidates with a MSc diploma in Physics, Applied Physics or Electrical Engineering with strong affinity for power electronics and interests in the physics of piezo-drives as well as the development of the required power electronics.
+We are looking for candidates with a MSc diploma in Physics, Applied Physics or Electrical Engineering with strong affinity in the physics of piezo-drives as well as the development of the required power electronics and strong knowledge of electrostatics and mechanical stresses.
 The selected doctoral student will be appointed in the Electromechanics and Power Electronics Group (https://www.tue.nl/epe).
 The candidate should have:

 If interested, please use 'apply now'-button at the top of this page.
 You should upload the following: a detailed curriculum vitae including a complete list of the marks obtained during your whole university career, a letter of motivation and portfolio with relevant work.
 Recommendations will be requested upon the submission of the documents.